8 Reason Why You Should Open a Registered Retirement Savings Plan (RRSP)

 Reason #5: The Registered Retirement Savings Plan (RRSP) is tax-deductible

 This is by far one of the most attractive features of the Registered Retirement Savings Plan (RRSP) which is extremely beneficial to you prior to retiring.
 The RRSP encourages you to save and to build retirement savings because it offers you a tax deduction on your income tax of the amount you have contributed into your RRSP.
 When you file your tax return, the contributions you made to your RRSP will be subtracted from your income.
-In the end, you can drastically reduce the amount of income that is taxable on your tax return by 18% or up to $32,490.
+In the end, you can drastically reduce the amount of income that is taxable on your tax return.
 In comparison to non-registered retirement savings accounts, this is one of the most distinctive features of the RRSP, which greatly increases its appeal.
 It is a win-win situation because you are essentially saving for your future retirement plans and lowering the taxes you might be charged right now.
 This can greatly impact you because if you are in a mid to high tax bracket, then you can definitely soften the impact that taxes can have on your income.
 Take a look at these tax brackets in Ontario:

 Reason #6: The Registered Retirement Savings Plan (RRSP) can be an emergency savings account